Yngwarr/hardweird.net/content/post/pass-the-game-graph/index.md

 date: 2023-08-01
 ---

-Past week I took part at [Blackthornprod]'s Pass the Game Jam.
+In the end of July I took part at [Blackthornprod]'s Pass the Game Jam.
 It's a crowd version of their youtube series "[Making a game without communicating][series]" with some changes in rules to make it work for a jam format.
-You're not allowed to communicate with any developers of the prototype you're working on, you're required to work on a prototype from a previous day, you don't have to participate in every day of the competition and it's perfectly fine work as a team with someone, who didn't work on the game you're extending before.
+You're not allowed to discuss your game with any developer of the prototype you're working on, you're required to work on a prototype from a previous day, you don't have to participate in every day of the competition and it's perfectly fine work as a team with someone, who didn't work on the game you're extending before.

 [blackthornprod]: https://www.youtube.com/@Blackthornprod
 [series]: https://www.youtube.com/playlist?list=PLBIb_auVtBwCNnbmuppsBJdulUZmW0Cfu

-My participation was pretty limited: I scraped a prototype for day 1, run into a nasty bug in Godot 4 (should've seen it coming, but it caught me by surprise) and then added music to the game my friends started.
+My participation was pretty limited: I scraped a prototype for day 1, run into a nasty bug in Godot 4 (should've seen it coming, really, but it caught me by surprise) and then added music to the game my friends have started.
 Not very productive, but the best I could do.

-But after the third day I found myself wondering: what would a connection graph of all entries look like.
+After the third day ended I found myself wondering: what would a connection graph of all entries look like.
 Probably, there would be a lot of day 1 entries without the continuation, a few big trees originating in one starting point and perhaps several chains that didn't survive to the final day.

 Long story short, I made a [graph view]!